libgdx/libgdx.github.io/wiki/graphics/opengl-es-support.md

 Please note that support for OpenGL ES 3.0 is experimental on iOS.

 ### Web
 On Web, the graphic stuff is handled by WebGL.
-Since 1.12.0 libGDX supports WebGL 2, which is the equivalent of GL ES 3.0.
+Since 1.12.0, libGDX supports WebGL 2, which is the equivalent of GL ES 3.0.
 It can be enabled via `GwtApplicationConfiguration#useGL30`.

 # And what about GLSL (ES)?
 GLSL (or GLSL ES for mobile and web) is the language used for shaders.
-Its versioning is somewhat confusing:
+Its versioning has evolved alongside specific versions of the OpenGL API and is somewhat confusing:

 <details>
   <summary><b><i>GLSL - click to expand</i></b></summary>